 If you have already started your vehicle, STOP driving as soon as it is safe to do so.

-Once the system has been completely flushed through with the correct fuel and the tank has been filled with diesel, a full diagnositc check of the engine management system will be carried out to ensure no damage to the engine has been casued.
+Once the system has been completely flushed through with the correct fuel and the tank has been filled with Diesel, a full diagnostic check of the engine management system will be carried out to ensure no damage to the engine has been caused.